jse-h/DigitalOcean-dropletsetup/README.md

 - `--wait`: Tells `doctl` to wait for the Droplets to finish deployment before accepting new commands.
 - `<Droplet-Name>`: The names of the Droplets being deployed.
 You can deploy as many Droplets as you like by providing a name for each Droplet at the end of the command.

+>[!CAUTION]
-**Caution**: Replace your text and values in the “<>” tags like the Image-ID and Key-ID making sure they match the exact ID values you found running the previous commands.
+> Replace your text and values in the “<>” tags like the Image-ID and Key-ID making sure they match the exact ID values you found running the previous commands.

 ![Deployed Droplet](/attachments/deploy-droplet.png)